causalNLP/cladder/README.md

 >
 > Will college degree or higher decrease the chance of high salary?

+Here the correct answer is `no`.
 The associated reasoning steps found in the `reasoning` field are:

 > Step 0: Let V2 = proximity to a college; V1 = unobserved confounders; X = education level; Y = salary.
 >